 Retiring early is basic middle school math.

-This doesn’t make it easy but the concept is simple: The more of your earnings that you invest, the shorter the time that you have to work because your investments will eventually generate enough to cover your cost of living.
+This doesn’t make it easy but the concept is simple: The more of your earnings that you invest, the shorter the time that you have to work.
+Your investments will eventually generate enough to cover your cost of living.

 It does not actually matter how much you earn.